squizzster/check_linux_permissions/README.md

 status    kind    mode    path    reasons
 ```

-The `reasons` field is a JSON array stored inside one TSV column.
+The `reasons` column is a JSON array inside one TSV field.

 ---